tuxtor/the-j/src/jbake/content/blog/2018/2018-07-30-NetBeans-9-JavaEE-JakartaEE.md

 I'm Still not sure about TomEE, OpenLiberty, WebSphere and WebLogic, but it seems like it would be a matter of hacking a litle bit on JDK versions.

-Long live to NetBeans and JakartaEE!
+Long live to NetBeans and Jakarta EE!